40 Medium Dog Breeds to Fit Any Family

 English cocker spaniel

 Friendly, fun, fit and people-oriented, English cocker spaniels (ECS) are eager to please and highly trainable.
-They are similar to their cocker spaniel relative but are slightly taller with a longer nose and less round head.
+They are similar to their cocker spaniel relatives but are slightly taller, with a longer nose and less rounded head.
 It’s no wonder they are popular family pets and perfect candidates for teaching fun dog tricks.

-Messina says they were bred for hunting, but says they have moderate energy levels, so they are happy to snuggle on the sofa after their brisk daily walks.
+Messina says they were bred for hunting but have moderate energy levels, so they are happy to snuggle on the sofa after their brisk daily walks.
 “Their long coat length means they have more intensive grooming requirements,” she says.
 According to Askeland, they are also prone to ear and eye issues, so it’s important to keep up with grooming and veterinary needs.

 Breed overview